fleetside72/pivot_scale/README.md

 1. run `target_info` to get the column info for the target sales table to `track`
 2. manually map the columns to the app entities and parameters
 3. run `clone_target.sql` to clone the target data and create any app columns not designated for a `clone` of the tracking table
+4. run `clone_meta.sql` to copy the tracker table meta for the clone
-3. run `build_master_tables.sql` to build the functional tables (ex. customer master)
+5. run `build_master_tables.sql` to build the functional tables (ex. customer master)
-4. run `perd.sql` to buil a static hard-coded notion of how periods are defined
+6. run `perd.sql` to buil a static hard-coded notion of how periods are defined

 | tname   | cname          | opos | func         | fkey         | pretty | dtype   | mastcol        | appcol       | dateref |
 | ------- | -------------- | ---- | ------------ | ------------ | ------ | ------- | -------------- | ------------ | ------- |